KoffaRn/kattis/README.md

 # kattis
-Solutions to some https://open.kattis.com problems
+Solutions to some https://open.kattis.com problems.